Hey everyone, welcome back for part two of a meditation on the Red Skull. Check out part one here.

 My conversations with fellow readers about great antagonists are peppered with references to cool speeches and bad-ass moments – that time when Kingpin beat up those ninjas without breaking a sweat in Frank Miller’s Daredevil or when Darkseid used the anti-life equation to simultaneously speak with the voices of billions whose spirits had been broken in J.G.
 Jones and Grant Morrison’s Final Crisis.

 There are many classic stories featuring the Red Skull in which the creators have the character perform memorably terrible acts, but his distinctive image – that red skull of death – lingers when memories of stories where he arranged for Captain America’s murder or trapped the soul of Hitler in a cosmic cube fade.
+He doesn’t need a moment, he has that face.

 Comics are ultimately a visual medium and the image is almost everything.
 The image of the Red Skull symbolizes the hate and death that are the foundation and consequence of fascism.
 It taps into my instinctual fear that his face is our true face.